REED has been updated with program year 2020 savings data! Click below to request access.

-REED contains 2011-2018 program level data for the following eleven jurisdictions: Connecticut, Delaware, the District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont.
-(Data is not provided for all eleven jurisdictions for all years.)
+REED contains 2011-2020 program level data for the following twelve jurisdictions: Connecticut, Delaware, the District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.
+(Data is not provided for all twelve jurisdictions for all years.)
 The database contains the following information:

 - Annual & Lifetime Energy Savings

 - Avoided Air Emissions

 REED data is updated annually and can be used to inform state and regional policies, state benchmarking, and for other research and analysis purposes.

 NEEP retired the publicly accessible REED website in 2020, and REED data is now available by request.
 NEEP currently offers the following two resources updated with the program year 2020 data:

 - A Master REED Workbook (in Excel format) containing program level data for years 2011-2020.
 The Workbook includes an All Data worksheet with program data from all states and all years.

 - This video provides an overview of the Master REED Workbook's content and functionality.